makbulut1/makbulut1/README.md

 <h2 align="center"> 📉 What am i doing </h2>

 - 🔭 I’m currently working on 42's Projects.
-- 🌱 I’m currently learning I’m currently learning how runing of Internet Relay Chat.
-Same time learning Docker, i amlearn to deeps of  C++ Container.
+- 🌱 I'm currently using nodejs technologies.
+I'm developing an application with the Nestjs framework.
+I'm a backend developer of a group of projects, pong game, and I'm using it here too.
 - 👯 I’m looking to collaborate on machine learnin projects.
 - 💬 You can ask me about many things.